 Chiropractic and Eczema

 One vital aspect often overlooked is interference with the nervous system.
-Because the nervous system controls every process in your body, interference to this system can cause stress in your body in many different ways.
-Chiropractors look for spinal misalignments (subluxations) that cause interference to the nervous system.
+Because the nervous system controls every process in your body, interference with this system can cause stress in your body in many different ways.
+Chiropractors look for spinal misalignments (subluxations) that cause interference in the nervous system.
 Rather than looking to treat the symptoms (eczema), chiropractors look to resolve the interference so that the body can function and heal at a higher level.
 A nervous system assessment is the first step to start and is the first of the MaxLiving 5 Essentials of health.

 The other four essentials of health, quality nutrition, oxygen and exercise, mindset, and minimizing toxins, also play vital roles in tackling eczema.
 Food intolerances and allergies can contribute to eczema symptoms.
 Dairy, soy, wheat, and nuts are well-known triggers.
 You can try an elimination diet where you remove all sources of these trigger foods for no less than thirty days and note any changes in symptoms.

 Eating an anti-inflammatory diet with plenty of high-quality fats is vital in mitigating eczema.
 It will be crucial to avoid processed foods, fried foods, sugar, and damaged fats (like vegetable oils, canola oil, soybean oil, corn oil, and any hydrogenated oils).
 Increase omega 3’s by eating more flax seeds and flaxseed oil, wild-caught salmon, mackerel, and sardines.
 A high-quality omega supplement like Optimal Omega is also ideal.
 The MaxLiving Advanced Plan checks these boxes and much more.

 There is a tremendous connection between the health of your gut and skin issues like eczema.
 Your gastrointestinal tract, when healthy, plays an important role in preventing undigested food,